eideasy/e-seal-digital-signature-service/README.md

 ### Deployment instructions on Raspberry PI

-1. Copy the docker machine to your raspberry and load it.
+1. Copy the docker machine to your Raspberry and load it.
    Assuming you have installed ubuntu server to the PI at 192.168.8.240 then follow these commands
    ```
    rsync -avz --progress eseal.tar ubuntu@192.168.8.240:/home/ubuntu